lino-framework/lino/docs/ref/modlib.rst

 Depends on :mod:`countries`.

+A :class:`Partner` is anything that can act as a business partner.
+A Partner has at least a name and usually also one "official" address.
+Predefined subclasses of Partners are
-:class:`Person` is for physical persons, :class:`Company` for companies, organisations and any kind, non-formal groups that are :class:`addressable <lino.mixins.addressable.Addressable>`.
+:class:`Person` for physical persons and :class:`Company` for companies, organisations and any kind of non-formal Partners.

-A :class:`Contact` is a :class:`Person` (physical persons) that has a certain role :class:`ContactType` in a certain :class:`Company`.
+A :class:`Contact` is a :class:`Person`
+that has a certain role :class:`ContactType` in a certain :class:`Company`.